angular/angular/aio/content/guide/upgrade.md

 If you haven't already, remove all references to the `UpgradeModule` from `app.module.ts`, as well as any [factory provider][AioGuideUpgradeMakingAngularjsDependenciesInjectableToAngular] for AngularJS services, and the `app/ajs-upgraded-providers.ts` file.

 Also remove any `downgradeInjectable()` or `downgradeComponent()` you find, together with the associated AngularJS factory or directive declarations.
-Since you no longer have downgraded components, you no longer list them in `entryComponents`.

 <code-example path="upgrade-phonecat-3-final/app/app.module.ts" header="app.module.ts"></code-example>